bcraig158/sprouter-gate/README.md

 ## 📄 License

-This project is proprietary software for Starstruck Presents.
+This project is proprietary software for Maidu Elementary School.

 ## 📞 Support